Razor Fist: Powers and abilities

 Each Razor Fist has no known superhuman powers.
 However, each Razor Fist's physical strength, speed, stamina, agility, and endurance are honed to the peak of human conditioning.
-The first Razor Fist's hands were both surgically replaced with steel blades which he used as weapons, while the former two Razor Fists initially had only one hand replaced with a steel blade.
+The first Razor Fist's hands were both surgically replaced with steel blades, while the former two Razor Fists initially had only one hand replaced with a steel blade.
 The last remaining Razor Fist eventually had his other hand replaced by a similar blade as well.

 Each Razor Fist is highly skilled in multiple forms of combat, with extensive training in hand-to-hand combat and martial arts.